XRPLF/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

 However, holding non-XRP balances still requires a trust line to the address issuing those balances.
 When an offer is taken, it automatically creates any necessary trust lines, setting their limits to 0.
 Because [trust lines increase the reserve an account must hold](reserves.html), any offers that would require a new trust line also require the address to have enough XRP to meet the reserve for that trust line.

-A trust line indicates an issuer you trust enough to accept their issuances as payment, within limits.
-Offers are explicit instructions to acquire certain issuances, so they are allowed to go beyond those limits.
+A trust line indicates an issuer you trust enough to accept their issued currencies as payment, within limits.
+Offers are explicit instructions to acquire certain issued currencies, so they are allowed to go beyond those limits.

 ## Offer Preference